100 Notable alumni of

 -

-Peng Ming-min was a notable Taiwanese democracy activist, advocate of Taiwan independence, and politician.
+Peng Ming-min was a Taiwanese democracy activist, advocate of Taiwan independence, legal scholar, and politician.
 Arrested for sedition in 1964 for printing a manifesto advocating democracy in his native Taiwan, he escaped to Sweden, before taking a post as a university teacher in the United States.
 After 22 years in exile he returned to become the Democratic Progressive Party's first presidential candidate in Taiwan's first direct presidential election in 1996.

 -